JacoboLansac/audits/solo/pinlink-phase1-audit.md

 #### Recommendation

 Require that only positive `tokenAmount` can be listed.
-This also ensures that the supply for that `tokenId` is non zero, and therefore already exists.
+This also ensures that the supply for that `tokenId` is non zero, and therefore tokens from a `tokenId` that hasn't minted cannot be listed.

 ```diff
     function list(uint256 tokenId, uint256 tokenAmount, address collateralToken, uint256 collateralPerUnit, uint256 rewardRatePerHour) external onlyRole(RENTER_ROLE) {